 I know we can all be curious sometimes about who made something, why did they do it etc. So let’s move that out of the way quickly!

 My name is Alexander, or to be precise ‘Aleksandar’, but you can call me Alex.

-At the time of writing this I am a 29 year old living in Brazil but originally from Serbia, and there is a pandemic going on in the world.
+At the time of writing this I am a 29 year old and there is a pandemic going on in the world.
 I’m sure you’ve heard of it!

 Well, during this time many more people chill out on Netflix, others play games and I am here writing & creating stuff that’s hopefully going to prove useful to you and many others.

 In return, by using some of these products & services via my referral links, you will be automatically contributing at no extra cost, so thank you!